FreshKernel/kraft-sync/README.md

 1. Exporting the instance, each instance has its assets (e.g., Mods, Resource-packs, Shader-packs)
 2. Configurations and data in a way so no instance will affect another
 3. Other features like allow to launch
-   Pre-launch command which is needed by this script to automate the process, otherwise if you're using the official [Minecraft Launcher], then the players need to run the script each time they launch the game or only when they want to (when new mods are added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource
+   `Pre-launch` command is needed by this script to automate the process, otherwise if you're using the official [Minecraft Launcher], then the players need to run the script each time they launch the game or only when they want to (when new mods are added etc...) or you could create a `bat` (Windows) or `sh` (Linux, macOS) script that launches this script first then the launcher, This way the players are forced to use your mods and resource